Nvidia RTX 3080 stock tracker: where to buy Nvidia 3080 GPU in US, UK, and AUS

-The Nvidia RTX 3080 is part of the RTX 30 series of GPUs, which is proving as desirable as the PS5 and Xbox Series X, and just as difficult to get hold of; but here at T3, we've been keeping tabs on retailer restocks for the graphics card to make sure you don't miss out.
+The Nvidia RTX 3080 is part of the RTX 30 series of GPUs, which is just as hard to get hold of as the PS5 and Xbox Series X, but here at T3, we've been keeping tabs on retailer restocks for the graphics card to make sure you don't miss out.

 We've got a PS5 stock tracker, Xbox Series X stock tracker, and now we've added Nvidia's much-sought after RTX 3080 card to the mix.
 Just like Microsoft, and Sony, Nvidia is also experiencing supply issues, warning that the RTX 30 series will remain in short supply until May.
 Bagging the new GPUs isn't going to be an easy task, but T3's Nvidia RTX 3080 stock tracker should be able to help you out!